 After many trials and undergoing many austerities for thousands of years, Vishwamitra at last obtained the title of Brahmarishi from Bramha and Vasishta himself.

-Rama once explains his disenchantment with worldly things and expresses sadness at the miserable life as a worldly man to King Dasaratha after returning from a pilgrimage of holy places.
-Then the Sage, Vasishta starts answering the questions posed by Lord Rama.
-This is the context and content of the scripture called “Yoga Vasishta”.
+Lord Rama once explains his disenchantment with worldly things and expresses sadness at the miserable life as a worldly man to King Dasaratha after returning from a pilgrimage of holy places.
+Then the Sage Vasishta starts answering the questions posed by Lord Rama.
+This is the context and content of the scripture called “Yoga Vasistha”.

 His wife was Ahalya, who was the daughter of Lord Brahma.
 At the appropriate time, the Lord announced that whosoever goes around the Earth first shall win Ahalya’s hand.
 Gautama Rishi went around the divine cow thus fulfilling the condition.
 Ahalya and Gautama Rishi were married.